FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 //    └─────────────── 20 bytes ───────────────┘
 ```

-Note on EIP712 Domain Separator `salt`; Within EIP712 the field `salt` is an optional field to be used at the discretion of the protocol designer.
-Within SRC16 the `EIP712Domain` does not use the `salt` field.
-The other fields in `EIP712Domain` are mandatory within SRC16.
+Note on `salt`; Both `SRC16Domain` and `EIP712Domain` support an optional `salt` field at the discretion of the protocol designer.
+When `salt` is `None` it is omitted from the type hash string and encoded data entirely.

 ## Security Considerations